 - Large stains or pet damage

 - Smashed bathroom mirror

-- Illegal property alterations to the unit, for example, unauthorized paint colors
+- Illegal property alterations to the rental premises, for example, unauthorized paint colors

 - Holes in walls

 Do Virginia Landlords have to Keep Their Tenant’s Security Deposit Records?